-Original post made by Doing College on Aug 6, 2012
+Original post made by Doing College, another community, on Aug 6, 2012

 • Do understand the purpose of the UC personal statement.
 The UC does not ask for letters of recommendation.
 Therefore, each campus relies on the personal statement to add clarity, depth and meaning to the student's application.
 Put simply, the essays help the university to know and understand you better.

 • Do fill out a hard copy of the UC application.
 Then review it critically.
 Pretend to be an admissions officer.
 What questions may come up in the reader's mind?
 Have you attended different high schools?
 Have you been employed many hours a week?
 Did your grades fluctuate?
 For example, if a student's grades dipped during junior year and she worked many hours during the same time period, a reader might reasonably wonder: "Why did the student work so many hours at the expense of grades?"
 A student may work to supplement family income because a parent has lost a job.
 That is something an admissions reader needs to understand, and you can find a way to weave this information into your application by using the special comments section rather than one of your essays.

 • Do be yourself and use your own voice.
 Choose a topic that highlights your strengths.
 This is not the time to be modest about your accomplishments.
 On the other hand, if you have had some problems that affected academics, you may be able to craft a personal statement to tell what you have learned and how you have grown from your experiences.

 • Do be certain your essay clearly responds to the question being asked.
 Get feedback, revise your work and ask someone capable to proof read.
 Submit work that is free of spelling and grammatical errors, and uses good writing conventions.